chef/automate/components/automate-chef-io/content/docs/servicenow-integration-install.md

 ![Scan Failed Profile Description](/images/docs/SNOW_Failed_Profile_Scan.png)

-The associated InSpec scans are shown on the 'Chef InSpec scans' tab of the incident.
+The associated InSpec scans are shown on the ‘Chef InSpec scans’ tab of the incident.

 Setting the value to `node` creates an incident for each failed node.
 All InSpec scans failing for a node will be associated with the corresponding incident.

 The short description of the incident indicates the failed node:

 ![Scan Failed Node Description](/images/docs/SNOW_Failed_Node_Scan.png)

-The associated InSpec scans are shown on the 'Chef InSpec scans' tab of the incident.
+The associated InSpec scans are shown on the ‘Chef InSpec scans’ tab of the incident.

 #### Property x_chef_incident.assigned_to